Microsoft Access is NOT Excel "On Steroids"

 Anyone Who Tells You Otherwise...is Wrong!

 Why would anyone use a database that can only work on one computer?
 MS Access was designed to be used on a network.
 If you set it up correctly you can have many users accessing the data simultaneously.
-I have seen multi-user Access databases working well, and I have seen single user databases fail miserably.
+We have seen multi-user Access databases working well, and we have seen single user databases fail miserably.